Disordered Parity Anomalous Semimetal

-We then study the impact of disorder on the electrical Hall conductivity of the semi-magnetic structure of topological insulator thin film.
-For this purpose, we follow the common practice in the study of Anderson localization and introduce disorder through random on-site energy $u_{{\bf r}_{i}}$ that is uniformly distributed in $\left[-W/2,+W/2\right]$, and the impurity Hamiltonian is given by $H_{\mathrm{imp}}=\sum_{\mathbf{r}_{i}}\Psi_{{\bf r}_{i}}^{\dagger}u_{{\bf r}_{i}}\tau_{0}\sigma_{0}\Psi_{{\bf r}_{i}}$.
-The phase diagrams of the electrical Hall conductivity in the disorder strength $W$ and the chemical potential $E_{F}$ plane are presented in Fig. \ref{fig:phase}(c) and (d) for the topological insulator and narrow-gap band insulator, respectively.
-The Hall conductivity is numerically calculated by utilizing the real space noncommuative Kubo formula \cite{Prodan2011:JPA},
+We then study the impact of disorder on the electrical Hall conductivity of the semi-magnetic structure of narrow-gap band insulator thin film.
+We introduce disorder through random on-site energies $u_{{\bf r}_{i}}$ which maintains the orbital-spin structure and are uniformly distributed in $\left[-W/2,+W/2\right]$, leading to the impurity Hamiltonian $H_{\mathrm{imp}}=\sum_{\mathbf{r}_{i}}\Psi_{{\bf r}_{i}}^{\dagger}u_{{\bf r}_{i}}\tau_{0}\sigma_{0}\Psi_{{\bf r}_{i}}$.
+The Hall conductivity is computed numerically using the Prodan’s real-space non-commutative formula in Ref. \citep{Prodan2011:JPA}, which is usually used for calculating Chern number or quantized Hall conductivity in insulator \cite{Bellissard1994:JMP}: